Paneer Methi (Methi Malai Paneer) Recipe by Manjula

 Paneer’s Golden Prelude: A Textural Symphony Begins

-Transitioning to the cooking phase as we go further in the methi malai paneer recipe add a teaspoon of oil is heated in a pan over low flame.
+Transitioning to the cooking phase as we go further in the methi malai paneer recipe add a teaspoon of oil is heat in a pan over low flame.
 Paneer cubes take center stage as we gently stir-fry until achieving a light golden hue.
 This initial culinary dance ensures that the paneer attains a delightful texture, priming it to absorb the forthcoming flavors with grace and precision.

 Spiced Elevation: Building a Fragrant Foundation